 Maintenance and improvement costs are assumed to amount to 0.50% of the home value per year.

 Monthly costs for the buying scenario include the monthly mortgage payment, property taxes, home insurance costs and PMI (if applicable).
 All monthly costs are estimated by dividing the annual costs by twelve.
 Monthly costs for the renting scenario include rental payment.

-First year tax savings are estimated as the federal tax payment difference between: deducting the sum of state taxes, property taxes and interest expense versus using the standard deduction (currently at $24,000, adjusted for inflation in the future).
+First year tax savings are estimated as the federal tax payment difference between: deducting the sum of state taxes, property taxes and interest expense versus using the standard deduction (currently at $25,000 for 2021, adjusted for inflation in the future).